The Conversation After The Game

+The Conversation After The Game.
 We have all been there as parents on many occasions.
 We have stood in glorious weather and horrific weather, seen many great performances, and seen plenty of forgettable ones.
-But there is one moment in time, each competition, that defines our parenting and lays the groundwork for our relationship with our child in sports, and in a small way can predict their success or failure…the conversation after the game!
+But there is one moment in time, each competition, that defines our parenting and lays the groundwork for our relationship with our child in sports, and in a small way, can predict their success or failure…the conversation after the game!

 Sometimes we are in great spirits ourselves, have had a good week at work, and have not been rushing around like maniacs trying to get our children to all of their scheduled events.

-So many external factors can have an impact on what we say and how we behave around our children and perhaps none more so than after a game or a training session.
+So many external factors can have an impact on what we say and how we behave around our children, and perhaps none more so than after a game or a training session.
 I really get it that watching our children play sports is one of the greatest things, particularly when it all goes well and according to plan.
-However, what happens when things do not or we have had that bad week at work?
+However, what happens when things do not work, or we have had a bad week at work?

 POSITIVE PHRASES AND QUESTIONS YOU COULD SAY OR ASK